 - Tables should have a primary key column.

 - Table columns should have description information (except for audit columns like created date, created by, etc.)

 - For every database add/update operation log should be added

 - Required table indexes should be created

-- Check if data is committed to the database only when the operation is completed
+- Check if data is committed to the database when the operation is completed.

 - Data should be rolled back in case of failed transactions